Understanding, identifying and managing Japanese knotweed

 In addition to the damage root systems can cause, it can also cause problems above ground.
 Japanese Knotweed grows large ‘bamboo-like’ stalks.
 These stalks grow together in tight clumps.
 They grow large green ‘shovel-shaped’ leaves which can cover a wide area.
 This growth will block areas, recuse usable areas of the garden and also prevent natural flora and fauna from growing.

-Over a period of three days, we completed full excavation to a depth of 1.3 metres with all waste being removed to landfill.
+On this residential knotweed removal contract, over a period of three days, we completed full excavation to a depth of 1.3 metres with all waste being removed to landfill.
 We also installed root barriers that would ensure any potential fragments of rhizome would not be able to grow into new plants.
 The area offsite will continue to be treated under a herbicide treatment programme to ensure no further problems will occur in the future.
 The picture shows how clean and tidy the garden was left after we’d completed the contract.